HYDesmondLiu/def-to-gdsii/README.md

 ___
 ### **Introduction:**

-  This is an instruction of DEF-to-GDS conversion flow with [Magic VLSI layout tool](http://opencircuitdesign.com/magic/), the goal is to convert placed and/or routed DEF files into GDSII files which could be used to tape-out.
+  This is an instruction of DEF-to-GDS conversion flow with [Magic VLSI layout tool](http://opencircuitdesign.com/magic/), the goal is to convert placed and/or routed DEF files into GDSII files which could be used for tape-out.
 ___
 ### **Steps to implement this flow:**